S3-working-group/s3-practical-guide/S3-practical-guide.md

 The literal meaning of the term **sociocracy**  is "rule of the companions": _socio_ — from Latin _socius_ — means "companion", or "friend", and the suffix _-cracy_ — from Ancient Greek κράτος (krátos) — means “power", or "rule”.

-The word sociocracy can be traced back to 1851, when **Auguste Comté** suggested applying a scientific approach to society: states states would be governed by a body of scientists who are experts on society (which he termed "sociologists").
+The word sociocracy can be traced back to 1851, when **Auguste Comte** suggested applying a scientific approach to society: states states would be governed by a body of scientists who are experts on society (which he termed "sociologists").
 In his opinion, this future, although not yet achievable, would be inevitable.

 A few decades later, **Lester Frank Ward**, used the word 'sociocracy' to describe the rule of people with relations with each other.
 Instead of having sociologists at the center, he wanted to give more power and responsibility to the individual, he imagined sociologists in a role as researchers and consultant.

 In 1926, the Dutch reformist educator and Quaker **Kees Boeke**, established a residential school based on the principle of consent.
 Staff and students were treated as equal participants in the governance of the school, all decisions needed to be acceptable to everyone.
-He built this version of sociocracy on Quaker principles and practices, and described sociocracy as an evolution of democracy in his 1945 book “Sociocracy: Democracy as it might be”.
+He built this version of sociocracy on Quaker principles and practices, and described sociocracy as an evolution of democracy in his 1945 essay "Democracy as it might be".

 **Gerard Endenburg**, also a Quaker and a student in Boeke's school, wanted to apply sociocracy in his family's business, Endenburg Elektrotechniek.
 He created and evolved the _Sociocratic Circle Organisation Method (SCM)_ (later becoming the "Sociocratic Method"), integrating Boeke's form of sociocracy with engineering and cybernetics.
 In 1978 Endenburg founded the Sociocratisch Centrum in Utrecht (which is now the Sociocratic Center in Rotterdam) as a means to promote sociocracy in and beyond the Netherlands.
 Since 1994 organizations in the Netherlands using SCM are exempt from the legal requirement to have a worker's council.